There is nothing more powerful than an idea.

 Sometimes it comes with a glimpse of insight, or sometimes just from looking at the world in a new way.
 However, often the hardest part isn’t having an idea, but articulating it so that others see the world the way you do.
 I believe the most relatable and effective way to communicate ideas, big or small, is through telling a compelling story.

 It can be broken into experiences with beginnings, middles, and ends that we intake, assimilate, and imitate.
 We see a natural rise, sustainment, and fall to most things.
 It’s common threads, like plot, characters, context, diction, movement, and music; found woven into stories that tie us to them.
 Good stories captivate us and pull us into the experience that surrounds them.

 A starting place.

 My creative process begins in constructing a framework for a project, and setting goals to work towards.
-Curiosity and questions are important to me in understanding the core idea behind a goal, so I find myself going to great lengths to discover connections and patterns in the material that I am working with.
+Curiosity and questions are important to me in understanding the core idea behind a goal, so I find myself going to great lengths to discover connections and patterns between quantitative/qualitative data and the material that I am working with.
 A moment of clarity in finding an answer to a question is exhilarating, because profound understanding leads me with another piece of the larger solution.

 Collaboration is key.

 Experience is a raw material, rich with insight.
 I seek out collaborators within and outside of the process to gather feedback and input.
 I value guiding others to the same moment of clarity I had, because when people see the value behind an idea and help to develop it further they become a part of the story.

 I forge and create data-driven experiences.
 My creative process has been used in design, media, and choreography.
 It seeks to reveal truth in a way that connects people.
 It’s our experiences that bring us together, our stories.
 Let’s build one together.